bishankb/fonseka/README.md

 ## Setting up environment

-    // Clone the project.
+    * Clone the project.
-    $ Create database 'foneseka' or any other database.
+    * Create database 'foneseka' or any other.
-    $ Use the existing environment file provided or Copy .env.example and setup the environment
+    * Use the existing environment file provided or Copy .env.example and setup the environment

+## Running command to install dependencies and node modules
     $ composer install
     $ npm install
     $ npm run dev